huanfengc/wza-nlo-ew/README.md

 ## Prerequisites

-To run the program successfully, the following compiler and libraries have to be pre-intalled.
+To run the program successfully, the following compiler and libraries have to be pre-intalled:

 * ```gfortran``` : a GNU Fortran compiler.
 * ```LHAPDF6``` : a C++ library interfacing with the parton distribution functions (PDFs). ([Installation instructions](https://lhapdf.hepforge.org/))